How to Write Black Friday Text Messages Leads and Customers Will Actually Engage With

 Note: The example texts throughout this article focus on retail scenarios — don’t get caught up in that.
 The principles shared apply to any industry, no matter what you sell.

-Focus on an action
+Focus on an Action

 In writing, active voice ensures the subject of a sentence, usually the person doing the action, is the focus of the sentence.
 Using active voice generally leads to shorter and clearer sentences.